You are here Main Page >> Research

 MMI is involved in a TDA funded project with the University of Hull looking at the use of mobile devices in the RE classroom and the link with teacher identity.
 Outcomes will include research papers and practice sessions on handheld devices and their uses.

-A paper has been given at mLearn (2010) in Malta and publications are in production
+A paper has been given at mLearn (2010) in Malta and produced publications

 The use of resources